BerriAI/bettertest/README.md

-# bettertest 📝🔍
+*# bettertest 📝🔍*

 ⚡ A Python testing library for automatically evaluating and tracing LLM applications ⚡

 Our goal with bettertest is to simplify the process of testing and debugging LLM applications.
-It automatically evaluates your model's responses against your solution answers (auto-eval) and provides tracing features out-of-the-box.
+It automatically evaluates your model’s responses against your solution answers (auto-eval) and provides tracing features out-of-the-box.

-With bettertest, you can automatically test your LLM applications and view print statements for each run just by adding 'bettertest' to any print statement in your code.
+With bettertest, you can automatically test your LLM applications and view print statements for each run just by adding ‘bettertest’ to any print statement in your code.

-## Getting Started
+*## Getting Started*

 Before using BetterTest, you need to install it via pip: